PrestaShop/prestashop.github.io/howtos/misc/_posts/2018-03-02-2018-release-schedule.md

 ## Summary

-In short: **we intend to release minor versions of PrestaShop 1.7 every 3 to 4 months, and every two months [patch versions](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/#semwhat) for both 1.7 and 1.6**.
+In short: **we intend to release minor versions of PrestaShop 1.7 every 3 to 4 months, and [patch versions](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/#semwhat) for both 1.7 and 1.6 as regularly as possible in-between minor releases**.

 When?
 When?
 When?
 Here’s a handy table to guide you:

 ![Prestashop 2018 release schedule](/assets/images/2018/03/Roadmap_2018.jpg)

 This table was updated on February 26th, 2018.<br/>
-Please note that all dates are estimated and hence subject to change.
+Please note that all dates are estimated, not fixed, and hence subject to change.

 For more information, stay connected, the more detailed announcement will be posted on the devblog next week.